luoninz1/N3il_Board_Game/README.md

 ## Performance Notes

 - Collinear detection is O(k²) over current stones (k = number of placed stones).
-- Complete Detection also loops over O(k²) pairs and traces lines across the board; very large boards with many stones may become slower.
+- Collinearity Detection also loops over O(k²) pairs and traces lines across the board; very large boards with many stones may become slower.
 - For exploration, this is typically sufficient.
 If you need larger scales, consider pruning or incremental line indexing.

 ## Import / Export Format